 The Bottom Line

-How many days in Istanbul you spend is not as important as how you spend them.
+How many days do you need in Istanbul?
+The number of days you spend in Istanbul is not as important as how you spend them.
 With this being said, there is a value in attempting to right-size your trip to Istanbul.
 First and foremost, having a finite amount of time in Turkey’s largest city will force you to prioritize what you want to do and see.
 If you know you have weeks or even months there, you may settle into a life of comfort and complacency.
 On the flip side, stretching a three-day trip (for example) to four may enable you to explore an interesting district more deeply, or take a day trip that would not have been possible otherwise.
-Finally, if you do plan to travel more extensively in Turkey, it’s crucial to properly contextualize your time in Istanbul within the larger trip.
+Finally, if you do plan to travel more extensively in Turkey, it’s crucial to properly contextualize how many days for Istanbul within the larger trip, regardless of how long in Istanbul you spend.